beave/sagan/doc/source/configuration.rst

-More information about ``liblognorm`` can be found in the `Prerequisites` section of the Sagan User Guide and the the `LibLogNorm <https://FIXME`>_ web site.
+More information about ``liblognorm`` can be found in the `Prerequisites` section of the Sagan User Guide and the `LibLogNorm <https://FIXME`>_ web site.

 Example ``liblognorm`` subsection::

-     # Liblognorm is a fast samplt-base log normalization library.
+     # Liblognorm is a fast sample-based log normalization library.
 Sagan uses
      # this library to rapidly extract useful data (IP address, hashes, etc) from
      # log messages.
 While this library is not required it is recommended that
      # Sagan be built with liblognorm enabled.
 For more information, see: